This is an anti-inflammatory diet story.

 Drink water.

-Or maybe I was living with constant dull nagging pain that was often at it’s worst when I was doing two of the three things I loved to do the most (working out and writing).
+Or maybe I was living with constant dull nagging pain that was often at its worst when I was doing two of the three things I loved to do the most (working out and writing).

 I’m me again.